Suneet262/Yoga_Club_Web_App_Backend/README.md

 Hosted URL : https://658195cd81611e099e7b6450--idyllic-douhua-712778.netlify.app/

+This project is currently hosted on free tiers of cloud services, utilizing Netlify for the frontend and Render for the backend.
+The free hosting services of render.com comes with certain limitations, and as a result, services may temporarily spin down during periods of inactivity.
+If you experience any difficulties accessing the site, kindly consider that it could be attributed to these limitations.

 ## Yoga Class Web Frontend
 This repository contains the frontend code for the Yoga Club Registration System.
 The frontend is hosted on Netlify, providing a seamless and responsive user interface.